roscopeco/anos/README.md

 #### Current State

+Things are developing quite nicely, if I do say so myself.

-Right now, it's early days, but there's a simple stack-based physical memory allocator and enough support for everything (page fault handling, IDT, virtual memory management, etc) to be able to get to user mode and then back via a simple syscall interface (accessible via both `int` and `syscall` interfaces).
+We have enough support for everything (page fault handling, IDT, virtual memory management, etc) to be able to get to a multitasking user mode and then back via a simple syscall interface (accessible via both `int` and `syscall` interfaces).

 Scheduling is currently handled by a simple prioritised round-robin scheduler with four priority classes and 255 priority levels per